-The following appendix titled "Module Handbook - International Studies" describes in detail all modules scheduled to run during 2021-2022.
+The following appendix titled "Module Handbook - International Studies" describes in detail all modules scheduled to run during 2023-2024.

 The module handbook starts with an index of all modules listed by the area of studies.
-In Section 1 of the list ("International Studies taught in English (on demand)") you find all modules that are offered in English either regularly or on demand.
+In Section 1 of the list International Studies taught in English (on demand) you find all modules that are offered in English either regularly or on demand.
 In the latter case, since the lecture may be in German if all students are German-speaking, you need to tell the lecturer before the semester if you require English tuition.
-Modules listed in Section 2 of the list ("Exams in English on demand, though course material often in German, may sometimes be available in English") are delivered in German but (again ''on demand'') are examined in English if requested.
+Modules listed in Section 2 of the list Exams in English on demand, though course material often in German, may sometimes be available in English are delivered in German but (again "on demand") are examined in English if requested.
 To find out more information please consult the detailed module descriptions or contact the module lecturer.
-Section 3 ("General Studies in German only, exams in English on request") lists those modules which are available only in German.
 Within each Section the modules are organised by subject group (Applied Computer Science, Computer Science, Information Systems) and further by the name of the Teaching and Research Group who are responsible for the offering.

 The index of a single module lists its acronym, its title, how many ECTS credit points it comprises, in which semester it is offered and on which page you can find its full description.
-For example, here is a description of the information related to the module "KogSys-ML-M":
+For example, here is a description of the information related to the module "PSI-IntroSP-B":

 1 2 3 4 5

-KogSys-ML-M Machine 6,00 every winter page
+• PSI-IntroSP-B Introduction to 6,00 every winter page

-Learning ECTS semester number
+Secrurity and ECTS semester number

+Privacy

-1. "KogSys-ML-M":
+1. "PSI-IntroSP-B":

 - a.
-"KogSys" stands for the research group that provides the module; in this case, this is "Cognitive Systems" (Kognitive Systeme) - b.
-"ML" is the short form of the module title; here, this is Machine Learning "M" stands for "Master" which means the module is suggested for graduate students.
-The ending "B" indicates the recommendation that the module should be attended by undergraduate students.
+"PSI" stands for the research group that provides the module; in this case, this is "PSI Privacy and Security in Information Systems Group" - b.
+"IntroSP" is the short form of the module title; here, this is Introduction to Secrurity and Privacy

+"B" stands for "Bachelor" which means the module is suggested for undergraduate students.
+The ending "M" indicates the recommendation that the module should be attended by graduate astudents.

-NOTE: International Exchange Students may attend any module offered, at undergraduate or graduate level. - 2.
-"Machine Learning": This is the title of the module - 3.
+NOTE: International Exchange Students may attend any module offered, at undergraduate or graduate level.

+- 2. "Introduction to Secrurity and Privacy": This is the title of the module - 3.
 "6,00 ECTS": ECTS indicate the work load for the module (see "Sec.
 1.4 Workload") - 4.
 The module is offered every winter semester - 5.
 The page on which you find a detailed module description.